Skip to main content

 Outdoor Lifestyle

-Seattle's hiking and water sports have Atlanta equivalents—just different terrain.
+Seattle's hiking and water sports have Atlanta equivalents on different terrain.
 The Chattahoochee for water, extensive trails for hiking.
 More golf and year-round outdoor sports.

 Avoid These